 Teachers are foundational to society.
 Like parents, they shoulder responsibility for the development of our nation’s youth.
 The vision of COEBS is to equip our students to engage with the schools, both public, private, and charter, in ways that shine a light and illuminate a path for children to develop their God-given gifts.
 For those individuals who are troubled or in need, counseling and psychology graduates are that beacon in the chaos bringing expertise coupled with prayer and compassion.

 Additionally, the psychology program offers a unique approach to learning that prepares students to use interpersonal, analytical and critical thinking skills that will be required in any professional environment.
-The behavioral sciences program provides much of the liberal arts foundation you will receive at HBU, but more importantly, the courses that make up our psychology program will lead you to a higher wisdom in understanding life, people, and the world around you.
+The courses that make up our psychology program will lead you to a higher wisdom in understanding life, people, and the world around you.

 We hope you consider joining us on our journey towards a higher education as you seek to discover God’s unique plan for your life!

 Acting Dean, School of Education and Behavioral Sciences